jan25/snap/README.md

 # snap

-snap is a snapshot testing tool written in bash.
-It can be used to test your command line tools by validating provided input and output test cases.
+`snap` is a snapshot testing tool written in bash.
+It tests your command line tool by validating provided input and output test cases.

 ## Install